sample from the novel „Beinahe Alaska“, published 2020 by mare, Hamburg

 I saw the other passengers walking in front of me, men with backpacks and white hair, women in parkas; at least I am young, I thought, at least I am not like them.
 But was I that – young?
 Was I not like them?

 Thus, anyone, who felt so inclined could become a specialist in all things ice before setting out on this journey.
 We had read ice-charts – colourful pictures that looked as if somebody had failed to finish a ‘painting by numbers’ template.
 Red dots in the chaos of lines and round shapes marked areas that were ninety to one hundred per cent covered by ice as thick and old as glacial ice.
 Dark green was used for sea ice that was more than two years old.
 Red meant perennial ice.
-Our ship was able to push through one-year old ice up to fifty centimetres thick – the light green and yellow patches, but there were not enough of those on our route.
+Our ship was able to push through one-year old ice up to fifty centimetres thick – the light green and yellow patches, but there were too few of those on our route.
 On top of that, there were several areas where wind or currents might push vast quantities of ice into our path at any moment.

 My cabin was located on deck 7, at the end of a long corridor.
 To the left was a semi-circular bathroom, and behind the bed, along its length, was a large window shaped like the screen of a TV from the Sixties.
 My suitcase, which had somehow managed to overtake me on my way from the lower deck, lay on the bed.
 I considered unpacking, but the air outside my window began to flicker in pink and light grey colours.
 I grabbed my camera bag and raced upstairs.